tiran/defusedxml/README.txt

 TODO
 ====

 * DOM: Use xml.dom.xmlbuilder options for entity handling
 * SAX: take feature_external_ges and feature_external_pes (?) into account
 * implement monkey patching of stdlib modules
- * test lxml default element class overwrite
 * document which module / library is vulnerable to which kind of attack
 * handle iterparse on Python 2.6
 * documentation, documentation, documentation ...

 License